 This can occur physically, but also in the internal planes, in the Tree of Life, in the different dimensions.
-We could be sitting to meditate and suddenly we start perceiving an experience, not with physical senses, but with the consciousness, in which we receive symbols and messages and understandings and dramas that we are both witness and spectator.
+We could be sitting to meditate and suddenly we start perceiving an experience, not with physical senses, but with the consciousness, in which we receive symbols and messages and understandings and dramas of which we are both witness and spectator.
 We receive insight, or better said, symbols through our Being, through living dramas, allegories, that have to be interpreted with the consciousness.

 When we learn to understand these messages, we really march in the path towards unity, unifying our consciousness.
 We do so through one-pointed will.
 We learn not to be distracted.
 Whatever you sit to practice meditation upon, whatever you focus your concentration on, don't think of other things.
 Don't get distracted.
 Renounce distractions, whether they are physical, energetic, through sensations or lights and sounds and mystical experiences, things that are really captivating and interesting but really are just temporary.
 Let them go.
 Don't be fascinated by what you perceive.

 Also, do not be hypnotized by emotions, especially negative emotions, because we have a lot of that.
 We have to renounce negative feeling, but also the churning of thought, intellect.
 And by concentrating our willpower, and letting it rest in equanimity, with meditative equipoise, we can receive the light of unity.
-This is how you proclaim the Shahadah, “There is no God but God, and Muhammad” or any Prophet “is the Messenger of Allah,” the divine.
+This is how you proclaim the Shahadah (الشهادة), “There is no God but God, and Muhammad” or any Prophet “is the Messenger of Allah,” the divine.

 So unity is something that occurs in levels.
 That perfect unity of the Being has many qualities and virtues.
 It is infinite.
 We study the Tree of Life to understand all those dynamics in detail, the relationships between those principles, the ten sephiroth, the lower seven bodies, the trinities.
 Everything is a unity that expresses a multiplicity.
 So therefore, the bridge between monotheism and polytheism should be understood, because sadly, the exoteric public doctrine of Islam rejects many religions because they are interpreted to be polytheist.
-Many of them do not understand what Kabbalah is, that it is a map and structure the soul, the unity of God, how divinity expresses in levels.
+Many of them do not understand what Kabbalah is, that it is a map and structure of the soul, the unity of God, how divinity expresses in levels.
 Or as the Qur’an teaches, “Light upon light!”
 (24:35)―level upon level of being.
 There are more rarefied levels of being and more manifest, concrete levels of being.

 So, the Being is a unit, is perfected, is divine.
 We are multiplicity because we have egos.
 We are polytheists, whether we consider ourselves Muslim, Christian, Jewish, Buddhist, or whatever, Gnostic.
 We are infidels because we have the ego.
 We are fractured.
 We have no integrity, no unity of will.
 We have a multiplicity of wills.
 So, comprehend what unity is.
 Learn about that state of being, the perfection of your Innermost through experiences.
-Through that vision of the consciousness, you can see that really, in the depths of all traditions.
-They are all the same.
+Through that vision of the consciousness, you can see that, really, in the depths of all traditions, they are all the same.
 They teach the same principles.
 Those are different archetypes and qualities of divinity expressed amongst the cultures and religions of the world.
 They all share the same roots.